DelayD92/DBS2/README.md

 ### Setup your environment
 1. In `src/main/resources/META-INF/` locate the file `persistence.example.xml` and rename as `persistence.xml`.

-  - Place the `hibernate.connection.url` and your db credentials properly.
+  - Place the `hibernate.connection.url` and your `db credentials` and  db schema (`hibernate.connection.schema`, which is basically your db username, but you have to put the schema name in single quotes!) properly.
-  - Read the comments above the `hibernate.hbm2ddl.auto` property carefully and remove the surrounding comments ("<!-- -->") properly to activate the property!
+  - Read the comments above the `hibernate.hbm2ddl.auto` property carefully and remove the surrounding comments ('\<!-- -->') properly to activate the property!

 2. Create SSH TUNNEL to the DB server